Nikon D600 vs Sony A7

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D600 does not offer wifi capability.
+In contrast, the D600 does not provide wifi capability.

 Both the D600 and the A7 have been discontinued, but can regularly be found used on eBay.
 The D600 was replaced by the Nikon D610, while the A7 was followed by the Sony A7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D600 and the Sony A7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.